 There will be no further costs.

-Another common payment model is the mixed one.
 In the mixed model you will pay a flat fee until a certain amount.

 If the order value exceeds that threshold, a commission fee will be charged.
 The advantage is that you don’t have to commit immediately.
 Instead, you can first order a smaller amount to see how good the supplier is without paying much to the sourcing company.